The-Fireplace-Minecraft-Mods/Simply-Caterpillar/README.md

 ## Features

 You can add or not add any part to customize your drill.

+>⚠️ Longer the caterpillar is, more fuel it will consume.

 <details>
 	<summary>